There’s a point for every company where it makes sense to solidify some core values.…

 Each March our team is given an amazing opportunity to pitch our leadership team on an idea for personal growth that DT will help fund.
 Employees receive $1,500 that they can use to pursue their own personal betterment.
 It’s not easy though – many people are asked to think bigger with their betterment bonus ideas.

 This program has yielded some amazing stories: a marathon in Greece, training with pros at a cycling academy in Majorca, handmade custom closet systems for newborns, astrophotography, learning to play the violin, and even creating an art car at Burning Man.
 The best part about the Betterment Bonus is getting to ride the high of everyone’s experiences.
 They present their progress throughout the year as keynote presentations at lunch or impromptu concertos after our morning scrum.
+Some presenters saved time by using Venngage’s Keynote presentation templates.

 Culture Can Be Measured.
 Culture Can Scale.